 - Determine the most appropriate method to transport patients to the emergency department

-Future students must meet the following criteria to enroll in the program.
+Future students must meet the following criteria to enroll in the course.

 - Candidates must be at least 16 years of age on the first day of class.